Virginia Tech holds classes on five-year shooting anniversary

 "It was really hard, but we got through it," she said, her voice choking with emotion.

 On Monday, McNamara stopped at the April 16 Memorial on the Blacksburg, Virginia, campus to say a prayer for her two friends.
-Though she thinks of the shooting every time she passes the memorial, the freshman said she feels secure at the school.
+Though she thinks of the shooting every time she passes the memorial, she said she feels secure at the school.

 Virginia Tech marked the five-year anniversary at midnight with the lighting of a ceremonial candle that will remain lit for 24 hours.